Seeking Campus Housing from Study Abroad

 For Students Who are Currently or Intending to Study Abroad:

-For students that are studying abroad, you have four options to consider regarding housing when you return.
+For students that are currently studying abroad, you have the following options to consider regarding housing when you return.
 Please look at each of these options, depending on what you are interested in doing:

-Option 1: You will participate in the December/Spring Housing Lottery & Blocking
+Option 1: You will participate in the December/Spring Housing Lottery or Spring Blocking (Fall abroad not eligible for Blocking)

 Option 2: You want to be "Pulled-In" to a room with a friend (Fall abroad students only)

-If you are interested in Blocking, first, review all information on the following site: Blocking Process.
+The Blocking process only occurs during the Spring Housing Lottery (those abroad in Fall Semester cannot block).
+If you are interested in Blocking, and you are abroad in the Spring Semester, first, review all information on the following site: Blocking Process.
 As an abroad student, you will need to have someone on campus ensure that they can write your name down on the Blocking Application on your behalf.

 If you are interested in choosing a room via the Housing Lottery, the first step you should do is you must identify a proxy who can select a room for you during the December or Spring Housing Lottery.
 It is your responsibility to make sure your proxy knows your room preferences and is comfortable selecting a room on your behalf.
 Your selected proxy will then attend the December or Spring Housing Lottery to choose a room for you based on your lottery number.
 You do not need to know the name of your proxy ahead of time nor do you need to select housing before you leave; weeks before the lotteries, proxies will register with the Office of Student Engagement.
 Please make sure that you pick a reliable person to be your proxy, and they make sure to read emails sent from the Office of Student Engagement regarding housing selection.
 Eligibility for housing will be based on the official list from the Registrar's Office.
 After the Housing Lottery, it is the responsibility of the proxy to communicate the room selection to the abroad student, but any students who are abroad are welcomed to contact the Office of Student Engagement with any questions regarding their room assignment.
 All information regarding the housing lotteries can be found on the following site: Housing Lotteries.